Sîn-šar-iškun: Succession

 Political map of the Near East ~600 BC.
 In the aftermath of its fall, the territory of the Neo-Assyrian Empire was divided between the Neo-Babylonian and Median Empires.

-With the destructions of Assur in 614 BC and Nineveh in 612 BC, the Assyrian Empire had essentially ceased to exist.
-Sîn-šar-iškun was succeeded by another Assyrian king, Aššur-uballiṭ II, possibly his son and probably the same person as a crown prince mentioned in inscriptions at Nineveh from 626 and 623 BC.
+With the destructions of Assur in 614 BCE and Nineveh in 612 BCE, the Assyrian Empire had essentially ceased to exist.
+Sîn-šar-iškun was succeeded by another Assyrian king, Aššur-uballiṭ II, possibly his son and probably the same person as a crown prince mentioned in inscriptions at Nineveh from 626 and 623 BCE.
 Aššur-uballiṭ established himself at Harran in the west.
 Because Assur had been destroyed, Aššur-uballiṭ could not undergo the traditional coronation of the Assyrian monarchs and could thus not be invested with the kingship by the god Ashur and because of this, inscriptions from his brief reign indicate that he was viewed as the legitimate ruler by his subjects, but still with the title of crown prince and not king.
 To the Assyrians, Sîn-šar-iškun was the last true king.

-Aššur-uballiṭ's rule at Harran lasted just three years and he fled the city when Nabopolassar's army approached in 610 BC.'
-An attempt at recapturing Harran carried out with the remnants of the Assyrian army and Egyptian reinforcements in 609 BC failed, after which Aššur-uballiṭ and the Assyrians he commanded disappear from history, never again to be mentioned in Babylonian sources.
+Aššur-uballiṭ's rule at Harran lasted just three years and he fled the city when Nabopolassar's army approached in 610 BCE.'
+An attempt at recapturing Harran carried out with the remnants of the Assyrian army and Egyptian reinforcements in 609 BCE failed, after which Aššur-uballiṭ and the Assyrians he commanded disappear from history, never again to be mentioned in Babylonian sources.

 The Biblical Book of Nahum "prophetically" discusses the Fall of Nineveh, but it is unclear when it was written.
-It may have been written as early as during Ashurbanipal's Egyptian campaign in the 660s BC, or as late as around the time of Nineveh's actual fall.
-If it was written around 612 BC, the "king of Assyria" mentioned would be Sîn-šar-iškun.
+It may have been written as early as during Ashurbanipal's Egyptian campaign in the 660s BCE, or as late as around the time of Nineveh's actual fall.
+If it was written around 612 BCE, the "king of Assyria" mentioned would be Sîn-šar-iškun.

 King of Assyria, your shepherds slumber; your nobles lie down to rest.
 Your people are scattered on the mountains with no one to gather them.